stacklane/docs/🗄/Article/endpoints/assets.md

-As an alternative to the traditional "single page application" which often uses a complex library with its own learning curve, we recommend the combo of
+As an alternative to the traditional "single page application" which often uses a complex library with its own learning curve, we recommend a combination of
 <a href="https://github.com/turbolinks/turbolinks" target="_blank">Turbolinks</a>
 and
 <a href="https://stimulusjs.org" target="_blank">StimulusJS</a>.